Q&A on supply challenges affecting children's pain and fever medications

-Health Canada is working with a broad range of stakeholders to address the situation, including manufacturers, distributers, and others.
-All mitigation options are being explored, including work to further boost production of Canadian-approved drugs and importation of foreign authorized drugs.
-Health Canada has imported ibuprofen and acetaminophen products to supply hospitals in Canada and has also imported a supply of children’s acetaminophen that is being allocated to community pharmacies.
-As of November 29, over 1.1 million bottles of children’s pain and fever medications have been imported into Canada.
+Health Canada has been working with a broad range of stakeholders to address the situation, including manufacturers, distributers, and others.
+Mitigation options include work to boost production of Canadian-approved drugs and import foreign authorized drugs.
+As of April 4, nearly 3.5 million units of children’s pain and fever medications have been imported into Canada.
 (List of products eligible for importation).